Top 10 Easiest A-Levels, Ranked

 Another subject which often features on lists of easiest A-Levels is Media Studies, thanks to its continued relevance in daily society and opportunity for creative exploration and expression.

 For those with a passion for creativity, Media Studies can be a fantastic A-Level option.
 Around a quarter of your final grading will be based on a single piece of media that you’ve produced.
-You’ll be asked to analyse and assess your own work, which can be an easier way to score high marks; you know your work better than anyone else, and will be able to offer lots of detail and insight into why you made the creative choices you did.
+You’ll be asked to analyse and assess your own work, you will be able to offer lots of detail and insight into why you made the creative choices you did.

-On top of this, Media Studies can be a highly engaging course to study, especially because you’re probably already familiar with a lot of the content you’ll cover.
-From learning about advertising, social media, and all the trivialities that come with it; it’s likely that you are already very engaged with the very materials you’ll be learning about.
-Therefore, your already expert knowledge of the subject will make it easier for you to learn new content and achieve higher grades.
+On top of this, Media Studies can be a highly engaging course to study, from learning about advertising, social media, and production; it’s likely that you are already very engaged with the materials you’ll be learning about which could help you achieve higher grades.

-However, like its counterpart Psychology, you are required to memorise lots of Sociology-specific terminology and studies.
-So, if you do struggle with memorising specific vocabulary, definitions, names, and figures, you should double-check with your teachers whether Sociology is right for you.
+Sociology has a pass rate of 98% and like its counterpart Psychology, you are required to memorise lots of Sociology-specific terminology and studies.
+So, this would be a great choice for you if you are good at memorising specific vocabulary, definitions, names, and figures.

-With that being said, if you can master the art of essay writing and spend a lot of time independently revising the core concepts and terminology, you should be able to achieve your academic goals in this subject.
+You will learn how to master the art of essay writing and spend a lot of time independently revising the core concepts and terminology during your A-Level in Sociology .

 5. Classical Civilisation